gorthitk/sql-wrapper-codegen/README.md

 sqlWrapperConfig {
     sources = fileTree(dir: 'src/main/resources/sql') // source directory for YAML sql configuration
     generatedFileDirectory = file('src/gen/java') // output directory for generated classes.
+    userName = 'testUser' // user name required to connect to the database password = 'testPassword' // password required to connect to the database type = 'postgresql' or 'mysql' // type of the database to connect.
+Currently only supports postgres and mysql host = 'testHost' // hostname where the database server is deployed.
 }

 ```